 Wondering where to eat in Venice Italy?
 Famous for both its canals as well as its food, Venice has great places to eat hidden among a veritable sea of tourist traps.
-Check out this Venice Food Guide with our picks for the best Venice restaurants and cafes.
+Check out this Venice Food Guide with our picks for the very best Venice restaurants, cafes and market.

 Built on islands in the middle of coastal marshlands and with a propensity for flooding, Venice is a city that defies common sense.